 Turn on or turn down any safer listening device or headphone features under device settings.

-Support public health authorities and political decision makers with the power to require safer sound exposure limits for personal listening system manufacturers.
+Support public health authorities and political decision makers with the power to require safer sound exposure limits for personal audio system manufacturers.

 If interested, the PDF below has the scientific references from our presentation.